 Is Well Formed Original String Method

-Indicates whether the string used to construct this Uri was well-formed and is not required to be further escaped.
+Indicates whether the string used to construct this Uri was well-formed and does not require further escaping.

 public: bool IsWellFormedOriginalString();

 The string is considered to be well-formed in accordance with RFC 2396 and RFC 2732 by default.
 If International Resource Identifiers (IRIs) or Internationalized Domain Name (IDN) parsing is enabled, the string is considered to be well-formed in accordance with RFC 3986 and RFC 3987

 The string is considered poorly formed, causing the method to return false, if any of the following conditions occur.

 |The string is an absolute Uri that represents an implicit file Uri.||

 |The string is an absolute URI that is missing a slash before the path.||